paulsengroup/hictk/README.md

 - Python3.6+ (including `pip`, required to install Conan)

-We recommend to install CMake and Conan in a Python [virtualenv](https://virtualenvwrapper.readthedocs.io/en/stable/), but you are of course free to install the build dependencies in any way you want.
+We recommend installing CMake and Conan in a Python [virtualenv](https://virtualenvwrapper.readthedocs.io/en/stable/), but you are of course free to install the build dependencies in any way you want.

 ```bash
 python3 -m venv /tmp/venv